jasperan/data-in-ai-revolution/README.md

 ## 5. How LLMs Build Their Vocabulary: BPE Tokenization

-Most modern LLMs (GPT, LLaMA, Mistral) don't tokenize text by words or characters — they use **Byte Pair Encoding (BPE)**, a compression-inspired algorithm that builds a vocabulary bottom-up.
+Most modern LLMs (GPT, LLaMA, Mistral) don't tokenize text by words or characters.
+They use **Byte Pair Encoding (BPE)**, a compression-inspired algorithm that builds a vocabulary bottom-up.

 BPE starts with individual characters and iteratively merges the most frequent adjacent pair into a new token.
 After thousands of merges, common words become single tokens while rare words are composed of smaller subword pieces.
 This elegantly handles: